a4my/my-cheatsheets/mongoDB.md

 > > This will delete any tour that have a rating less than4.8

 • `db.<collection-name>.deleteOne({ name: "<name>" })` will delete the document targetted by the name property

+# Creating a Hosted Database for your project

+• Open MongoDB Atlas
+• Click on `New Project`
+• Give it a name (<project-app>)
+• Click again on `create project` in the permissions window
+• Then click on `Build a database`
+• Choose the free server option and click on `Create Cluster`

+# Connecting your Hosted Database to your project

+• On your `clusters` list, click on `connect`
+• Choose `Add Your Current IP Address`
+• Create a database user by picking up a username and a password ✔ You can already copy and paste your password to the config.env file of your project 😉
+• Click on `Create Database User` then on `Choose connection method`

+• Click on `Connect using MongoDB Compass` and choose the `I already have MongoDB Compass` option
+• Copy the `connection string` and open MongoDB Compass on your desktop.

+• If Compass has not detected itself that you have a connection string copied in your clipboard, click on `Connect to` and paste the connection string and add your password inside the string.

+> > You will then land on your project's database dashboard